St Patrick’s Catholic Primary School

 Progress in areas other than academic are also considered e.g. social development, where it is identified that the child requires additional support to be integrated into school life or make a successful transition to secondary school.

 The SENDCo, and class teacher meet termly to review childrens’ progress.
-Where it is identified that the child may require additional support the SENDCo requests the class teacher complete a CAN Referral form.
+Where it is identified that the child may require additional support the SENDCo will discuss the child and their needs with the class teacher.
 The SENDCo will observe the child in class and work with the child 1:1.
 Parents are invited to discuss these preliminary observations and strategies are recommended and implemented.
 Where it is necessary, and in consultation with parents, outside agency support will be requested.

 Children identified as having additional needs will have a Personal Learning Plan.
 This details the child’s likes, their individual needs, best ways to support the child, current targets and Intervention.
 PLPs are reviewed termly.